soubreno/soubreno/README.md

-### My name is <strong>Breno Marques</strong>, I'm 28 years old and I was born in Rio de Janeiro.
+### My name is Breno Marques, I'm 28 years old and I was born in Rio de Janeiro.
 I currently live alone.
 I'm looking for a vacancy in the web development area, which I've been studying for a few months, and which I've always been passionate about.

 I am quite enthusiastic about hardware, equipment and technologies.